 These activities take time and are not expected to be done overnight.
-A strong proactive strategy that starts at least 06 months in advance of RFP release will help solidify your understanding of the customer.
+A strong proactive strategy that starts at least 06 months in advance of the RFP release will help solidify your understanding of the customer.

-As you may have guessed, RFP responses are time consuming processes.
+As you may have guessed, RFP responses are time-consuming processes.
 It is possible for one person to respond to an RFP, but it requires quite a bit of analysis, planning, writing, and reviewing that we’re sure one person does not want to deal with over and over again.
-Even the most experienced of proposal writers know that using the right resources is important when responding to an RFP.
+Even the most experienced proposal writers know that using the right resources is important when responding to an RFP.
 The right resources will help streamline the process, lessen the burden of workload, and enhance a strategic plan to win.
 Here are some of the resources that will accomplish this:

 Winning contracts with the government or commercial organizations is tough work, but the payoff can be grand.
 One of the ways to write an effective proposal response to an RFP is being strategic in planning your response.
 A winning RFP incorporates understanding of the customer, a tailored solution that fits the requirements, and elements of proper planning.